danknights/biol5950/google_colab.md

 6. After we have confirmed that a step worked correctly, you can move on to the next step.
 ```

-## Additional Prompts to Guide Your Analysis
+## Prompts to Guide Your Analysis

-To further assist you in your analysis, consider using the following general prompts with ChatGPT:
+Consider using the following general prompts with ChatGPT to get started analyzing your data:

 1. **Performing Quality Control on Gene Expression Data:**